sakaiproject/sakai/providers/jldap/README_JLDAP.txt

     the original JLDAPDirectoryProvider implementation.

   EntryContainerRdnToUserTypeMapper -- Maps the user's LDAPEntry's container's
-    most local RDN value to a Sakai user type.
-For example, if the user's DN is cn=user1,ou=faculty,ou=users,dc=university,dc=edu, the ou=faculty
-    RDN can be mapped to a Sakai user type String.
+    RDN value to a Sakai user type (will use most local RDN value by default, recurseRdnIfNoMapping enabled will recurse through available RDNs).
+For example, if the user's DN is cn=user1,ou=faculty,ou=users,dc=university,dc=edu, the ou=faculty RDN can be mapped to a Sakai user type String.

 SimpleLdapAttributeMapper mapping behaviors can also be extended by overriding mapLdapEntryOntoUserData(LDAPEntry ldapEntry, LdapUserData userData)